 By the way, do you guess why they needed such hidden spot ?

-(Entrance fee included, we recommend a pick up not later than 9 am, lunch not included)
+(Entrance fee included, we recommend 9 am pick up, lunch not included)